JohnAustinDev/xulsword/ReadMe.md

 - Install the shared library for your particular operating system by running `yarn install-libxulsword`.
 The apporpriate binaries will be installed to the libxulsword nodejs module.

 5. Run `yarn` to install Node.js dependencies.
-6. Start xulsword with `yarn start`.
+6. Start xulsword with `yarn start:app`.

 **NOTE:** In the very rare occasion that the libxulsword interface changes, the Node.js libxulsword.node addon will need to be recompiled on each operating system, and the addon committed to git.
 See [libxulsword ReadMe](libxulsword/Readme.md).